Day 1: Arusha To Ngorongoro Crater

 - Private safari guide

 - Private 4 x 4 safari jeep with pop up roof for game viewing

 - Transfers in both directions between the Arusha Airport

 - All meals whilst on safari

 - Walking Tour in the Ngorongoro Highland $20

-- All items of person nature such as telephone call, fax, email etc
+- All items of personal nature such as telephone call, fax, email, etc

 - Strong drinks